Intellis-Blog-Software-Facility-Capital-Planning

 What is Emergency Response Management?

 ERM, or Emergency Response Management, is typically a group of documented procedures that explain how the FM team should respond depending on the situation.
-In general, a plan will include checklists for categorizing potential emergencies, identifying and determining how resources will be used, and some type of establishing training that provides for preparing, rehearsing, and testing these plans.
+In general, a plan will include checklists for categorizing potential emergencies, identifying and determining how resources will be used, and establishing training that provides for preparing, rehearsing, and testing these plans.

 Contact us to learn how Intellis software can help you develop an Emergency Response Management program.